 Harlequins lifted the Amlin Challenge Cup courtesy of a dramatic and highly controversial 19-18 victory over Stade Francais in Cardiff.
-The English outfit were trailing by six points with just four minutes remaining when Gonzalo Camacho crossed for the game's only try.
+The Quins were trailing by six points with four minutes remaining when Gonzalo Camacho crossed for the game's only try.
 Nick Evans then held his nerve remarkably well to edge Quins ahead.
-The game then ended in acrimony as Stade coach Michael Cheika took exception to the fact that his side had been ordered to use the ball by referee George Clancy as they attempted to get a push on in a scrum in injury time at the end of the game.
+The game ended in acrimony as Stade coach Michael Cheika took exception to the fact that his side had been ordered to use the ball by referee George Clancy as they attempted to get a push on in a scrum in injury time at the end of the game.

 Karl Mullen's Lions tasted defeat in New Zealand for the first time, beaten 23-9 by Otago at Carisbrook.
 A feature of the home side's win was the new forward tactic of "rucking" to recycle ball at the breakdown.

 New Zealanders Graham Henry and Gordon Hunter, it was announced, were on the short-list to take over as coach to the Welsh national side.
 Henry got the job and after leading Wales to 11 consecutive wins, and earning himself the nickname of "the Great Redeemer", he became the first foreign coach to supervise a Lions tour in 2001.
 Henry left his post with Wales in 2002 after seeing them slip to a record 54-10 defeat.